Curry Buckwheat Chapati

 Buckwheat flour has a nice nutty flavour and Curry Buckwheat Chapatis are really easy to throw together.
 Buckwheat is a gluten-free grain, so a perfect option for those that don’t consume gluten or for anyone just wanting to add the variety of different grains to their diet.

 Having a variety of grains in the diet is really important for boosting gut health, so whether or not you consume gluten, buckwheat is definitely a worthwhile addition.
-It is also higher in protein than some other grains, so this goes really well with soups and dishes that are slightly lower in protein to balance out a meal.
+Buckwheat is also higher in protein than some other grains, so buckwheat’s nutty flavour goes really well with soups and dishes that are slightly lower in protein to balance out a meal.

 Magnesium – Buckwheat is a really good source of magnesium and just one serve provides approximately 25% of the recommended daily intake.
 Did you know that 1 in 3 Australian adults don’t consume enough magnesium, so it’s a nutrient that for the majority of people needs to be increased.